Black-billed magpie: Taxonomy and systematics

+Based on the black-billed magpie's strong similarity to the European magpies, but also with the slight differences in smaller size and longer tail and wing length that Sabine observed, it was later reclassified as a subspecies of the European bird; with the separation of the magpies as a genus of their own (rather than in the crow genus Corvus as Sabine had done), its scientific name was generally cited as Pica pica hudsonia by the late 19th century.
+The generic name Pica is the Latin word for magpie, and the specific name hudsonia is from the Hudson Bay, where it was first distinguished as distinct.

-The word "magpie" comes from a combination of "Mag", which was a nickname for Margaret, and "pie", which was the Middle English word for the Eurasian magpie.
-The name Margaret was associated with chattiness in the early 15th century, and was applied to the magpie because its vocalizations were thought to sound like a person chattering.
+The word "magpie" comes from a combination of "Mag", a nickname for Margaret, and "pie", the Middle English word for the Eurasian magpie.
+The name Margaret was associated with chattiness in the early 15th century, and was applied to the magpie because its calls were thought to sound like a person chattering.

+The American Ornithologists' Union (AOU) 1880 first checklist of American birds called it "American magpie", as did still the 1931 fourth edition, but in the 1957 fifth edition it was renamed to "black-billed magpie", without explanation but presumably as a distinguishing counterpoint to the related yellow-billed magpie.
+In this edition, the AOU applied the name "black-billed magpie" to the whole of Pica pica, though this name had no history of use in the species' main range in Europe.

-The black-billed magpie was widely considered conspecific with the Eurasian magpie until mtDNA studies showed a relatively high divergence between the two species.
-The species consisting of the black-billed and Eurasian magpies was called the black-billed magpie in English, and its scientific name was Pica pica.
-It was also shown that the black-billed magpie was more closely related to California's yellow-billed magpie (Pica nuttalli).
-Black-billed magpies are also shown to have different social behaviours and vocalizations from the Eurasian magpie, further indicating separate species.
-In 2000, the American Ornithologists' Union recognized the black-billed magpie as a separate species, Pica hudsonia.
+The black-billed magpie was then widely considered conspecific with the Eurasian magpie until mtDNA studies showed a relatively high divergence between the two species.
+It was also shown that the black-billed magpie was more closely related to California's yellow-billed magpie (Pica nuttalli) than it was to Eurasian magpies.
+Black-billed magpies are also shown to have different social behaviour and vocalizations from the Eurasian magpie, further indicating separate species.
+In 2000, the AOU accepted the black-billed magpie as a separate species Pica hudsonia.

 Fossil evidence suggests that the ancestral North American magpie arrived in its current range around the mid-Pliocene, approximately 3–4 mya, having crossed the Bering land bridge.
 From there, the Eurasian and North American populations began to differentiate.
 The yellow-billed magpie lineage likely split off soon after due to the Sierra Nevada uplift and the beginning of an ice age.
 A comparatively low genetic difference, however, suggests that some gene flow between the black-billed and yellow-billed magpies still occurred during interglacial periods until the Pleistocene.